 The quality of your content can be the reason why emails go to spam instead of the inbox.
 Even if your email made it to the user’s inbox, and even if it was opened, there’s still a danger that it might get marked as spam.
 To fix this:

-8. Send Personalized Emails
+8. Send personalized emails.

 To minimize the risk of spam, personalization is a must.
 Even the simple addition of adding their own name in the subject line increases the email’s trustability by 26%.
 And with today’s advanced data technologies, you can do so much more than that.

 Emails are an important sales channel.
 But only if used wisely.
 When users subscribe to your blog, most likely, they are not ready to purchase just yet.
-Otherwise, they would be already setting up an appointment with one of your salespeople.
+Otherwise, they would already be setting up an appointment with one of your salespeople.

 Emails exist to build trust with your potential customers.
 That is why it is crucial not to let them down; if they subscribed to read your articles, you should send them articles, not promotional stuff.
 Surely, you can drop sales content once in a while, but be careful with it.
 If you overwhelm users with promotions, they may unsubscribe.
 Or worse, they’ll mark you as spam.